-He left the pub at the usual time in the morning, when the staff started clattering with pans and grills and opening doors, and stopped a little way around the corner, as he usually would, to light up one of the cigarette butts left on the ground, inhale a little taste of someone else’s last night, a trace of lipstick, a distant memory of sex.
-He had sat quietly, behind one of the sparse and scrawny bushes in the gravel of the cark park, closed his eyes a little, tested the air.
-His hands had been cold as he brought the cigarette to his lips, icy when his fingertips brushed against his skin.
+He left the pub at the usual time in the morning, when the staff started clattering with pans and grills, and stopped a little way around the corner to light up one of the cigarette butts left on the ground, inhale a little taste of someone else’s last night, a trace of lipstick, a distant memory of sex.
+He sat quietly, behind one of the sparse and scrawny bushes in the gravel of the car park, closed his eyes a little, tested the air.
+His hands were cold as he brought the cigarette to his lips, icy when his fingertips brushed against his skin.

-There had been a commotion behind him, a short sharp cry of alarm at the back door, and then a surge of activity, people moving, talking, words indistinguishable but voices high, excited.
+There was a commotion behind him, a short sharp cry of alarm at the back door, and then a surge of activity, people moving, talking, words indistinguishable but voices high, excited.
 Someone talking about calling the services.

 He hasn’t warmed up since.

 There is more noise in the street now.
-It feels muted, distanced, there has been a quality like that to sound all day, as though everything has been happening underwater.
+It feels muted, distanced, there has been a quality like that to sound all day, as though everything is happening underwater.
 A slow, muffled rumble to the lorries on the roads, dogs shouting their messages into the sea.
 He hadn’t spoken to anyone.
-Everyone had ignored him, though that wasn’t unusual.
-He’d gazed all day from his position, slumped against the wall of the Tesco Express, at legs and ankles.
-Someone had interesting boots on, a couple of kids in long socks which they’d pushed down to their ankles, while their legs mottled with cold.
-A fashion thing, probably.
-They should be in wool tights.
+He’d gazed all day from his position, slumped against the wall of the Tesco Express, at people’s passing legs and ankles.
 Somewhere in the strange, timeless monotony of it, someone normally might have dropped a handful of change, firing their shrapnel into his hands, even if they did not stop to chat.